ushashwat/On-Device-LLMs/README.md

 ````

 ## Important notes
-- Conversion to `.tflite` can take several minutes depending on the hardware, whereas bundling should take only a few seconds.
+- Conversion from pytorch to `.tflite` format can take several minutes depending on the hardware, whereas bundling should take only a few seconds.
-- When running the convert logic from `pipeline.py`, if there's an error related to incompatibility with jax/tensorflow/pytorch/cuda, simply comment out the import line for convert script.
+- When running train/val/pred logic from `pipeline.py`, if there's any error related to incompatibility with joint installation of jax/tensorflow/pytorch/cuda, simply comment out the import line for convert script (since it imports tf and jax).
 - For now, only gemma model has been reauthored and quantised for on-device inference.
 - The Generative API by Google is currently CPU-only, with planned support for GPU and NPU.

 ## Benchmarking
-The following average metrics were observed under the same conditions on my **Pixel 8a**:
+The following average metrics were observed under the same prompts and device conditions on my **Pixel 8a**:

 | Quantisation | First Token | Latency | Prefill Speed | Decode Speed |
 | ------------- | ------------- | ------------- | ------------- | ------------- |